r-portas/comp3702/lecture_notes/week5_lecture.md

     - Which assignment is being followed first
     - A lot of methods have been proposed

+## DPLL Tree

+1. Create a tree where the CNF form is the root
+2. The tree edges are possible values, for example B = True, B = False
+3. The child nodes are the parent node's CNF equation with the value subsituted in
+4. Keep on making child nodes until you reach a single result, either True or False

 ## GSAT
 - GSAT(Sentence S)
     - Loop n times